A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care: Introduction

 \section{Introduction}

-The COVID-19 pandemic needs no introduction.
-As of May 2022, the virus has caused over 500 million infected cases and over 6 million deaths~\cite{who}.
-Though research shows that new variants of COVID-19 are less deadly, they are more spreadable and cause the number of cases still surging globally~\cite{callaway2021bad}.
-Under current circumstances, achieving early risk prediction and estimating the disease progression especially for COVID-19 patients in intensive care units have been an important topic to allocate limited medical resources and relieve the burdens of our healthcare system.
+The COVID-19 pandemic has undoubtedly left an indelible impact on the global community.
+Although recent studies suggest that new COVID-19 variants are less lethal, their heightened transmissibility contributes to a continual surge in cases worldwide~\cite{callaway2021bad}.
+Given these circumstances, the critical need for early risk prediction and disease progression estimation, especially for COVID-19 patients in intensive care units (ICUs), is essential to optimally allocate medical resources and alleviate the strain on our healthcare system in the post-pandemic era.

-Electronic health record (EHR) data and intelligent models have been viable solutions to solve this challenge.
-Many machine learning and deep learning models have been proposed to utilize COVID-19 patients' EHR data to conduct clinical prediction tasks including severity~\cite{yan2020interpretable,wynants2020prediction,jamshidi2021using,martin2022characteristics,nachega2022assessment,dominguez2021bayesian,oliveira2022comparison,bennett2021clinical,elliott2021covid,gao2022medml}, diagnosis~\cite{zoabi2021machine,feng2020early}, length-of-stay (LOS)~\cite{ma2021distilling,dan2020machine}, etc. There are more previous general EHR predictive models, which can also be applied to COVID-19 prediction tasks.
-These works achieve better prediction performances compared with simple statistical models.
-However, they still face two challenges in terms of task practicality and clinical versatility: